How can we help you today?

 Can you create a healthcare website for free by yourself?

 Yes, some tools offer free plans or limited trials, but most healthcare practices eventually need paid features to look professional and stay secure.
-Free plans are helpful for testing ideas, but they rarely provide what a medical site needs long term.
+Free plans are helpful for testing ideas, but they rarely provide what a medical site needs in the long term.

 What “free” really means for healthcare sites